 Instructions

-- Place ham in the crock pot and score the top of the ham with a knife making a grid pattern about 1 inch apart from each other.
+- Place the ham in the crock pot and score the top of the ham with a knife, making a grid pattern about 1 inch apart from each other.

 - Whisk together remaining ingredients until completley mixed and pour over ham.

-- Cover and cook on low for 3-4 hours or until ham reaches an internal temperature of 140˚F.
+- Cover and cook on low for 3 to 4 hours or until ham reaches an internal temperature of 140˚F.

 - Slice and ham and serve, drizzling leftover juices on top.